fchow2018/triptrack/README.md

 # triptrack

-Mobile Only App so open up in developer console and choose Phone icon.
+Mobile Only App so open up in developer console (F12 for Windows, Cmd+Option+J for Mac) and choose Phone icon.